.png)

 About

-In addition to private practice, Rachel has conducted workshops in Australia, China, Malaysia, Nepal and New Zealand, teaching Acupuncture to medical staff and healthcare professionals in private and hospital settings.
+Rachel has conducted workshops in Australia, New Zealand, China, Malaysia, Nepal, and the Maldives, teaching TCM and Qigong to medical staff, healthcare professionals, and patients in both private and hospital settings.
 She has also been invited internationally to provide TCM services to several high-profile celebrities, elite athletes, and members of royal families.

 Qualifications